Charging for Uninsured Professional Services

 Your opinion matters

 Changes to CPSA’s Standards of Practice impact your day-to-day practice.
 Your feedback is important to us, as it helps us develop clear, reasonable expectations and helpful, applicable resources.
-We appreciate the time you take and the input you provide.
+We appreciate the time you took and the input you provided.

-CPSA regulated members, partner organizations, other healthcare professionals and Albertans are invited to provide feedback from Oct.
+CPSA regulated members, partner organizations, other healthcare professionals and Albertans were invited to provide feedback from Oct.
 7 to Nov.
 6, 2025.
-Feedback may be provided via survey, email or the comment form below.

 Anonymized feedback will be considered by Council.
 Once amendments are finalized and approved by Council, members will be notified by email and The Messenger newsletter.